 The opportunities for Exhibition Managers are global.
 Many exhibition roles are venue-based and most major cities boast dedicated exhibition centres, museums or arts and education venues who would employ exhibition managers, directors or assistants.

 It’s also possible to work in exhibition events through agencies, including one of our industry partners Clarion, a specialist international exhibition and conference events company.

 Because exhibitions usually have a very specific “showcase” focus, many corporations also employ event managers who have exhibition expertise as part of their marketing teams, to support marketing aims through exhibiting new products, research developments, and marketing or investment proposals.

 Working in exhibition events really does present opportunities for working with high profile companies and household names, as most companies and brands use exhibitions for promotion, education and communicating ideas and awareness about their company or brand.

-This was certainly the experience of alumni Elly Thomas, whose work placement as part of her Postgraduate course with Event Academy resulted in the opportunity to work on an international exhibition event with the World Photography Organisation (WPO), including working with big brand Sony.
-What’s more, from the success of her extended work placement, Elly has progressed to a full-time staff role with the WPO, something which fits right into her passion for events and flair for photography!
+Read about the experience of alumni Elly Thomas, whose work placement as part of her Postgraduate course with Event Academy resulted in the opportunity to work on an international exhibition event with the World Photography Organisation (WPO) and Sony.
+This lead to a full-time staff role with the WPO.

-Our lecturers also offer their own areas of expertise – so if you’re looking to become an exhibition planner, you’ll be learning from those who are centre stage in delivering successful events, including exhibitions:
+Our lecturers also offer their own areas of expertise.
+You will be learning from those who are centre stage in delivering successful events, including exhibitions:

-Because our lecturers don’t just stand up and tell you all about it: they also involve you, with on-site visits to in-progress events they’re working on, something which has a real impact both on your learning and your professional experiences, as alumni Hayley found on her Postgraduate course:
+Our lecturers will also invite you to on-site visits to in-progress events they’re working on, which will have a real impact both on your learning and your professional experiences, as alumni Hayley found on her Postgraduate course: